 Some folk are very keen to teach their horse a new trick and rush through the basics.
 They don’t spend time making sure the horse thoroughly understands what they are asking before moving onto the next trick.
 This can cause a horse to become confused and actually waste time by having to ‘undo’ the incorrect training.
-Spend time making sure you horse understands each part before moving onto the next.
+Spend time making sure your horse understands each part before moving on to the next.
 You will find this will actually help your horse to learn tricks quicker than if you try to rush things.

 Remember to have fun!

 Most importantly have fun!
 There will be some tricks that your horse just won’t enjoy doing.
 Don’t force it – he will be good at other things.
-My horse isn’t that interested in fetching objects so I only ask him to do it every now and again and focus on tricks he enjoys – like saying yes, dancing and lying down.
-However I owned a thoroughbred a few years ago that loved the fetch game.
+My horse isn’t that interested in fetching objects so I only ask him to do it every now and again and focus on tricks he enjoys – like saying yes, dancing, and lying down.
+However, I owned a thoroughbred a few years ago that loved the fetch game.
 I could throw a ball way down the paddock and he would hoon off after it and canter back with it.
 I’d get bored with the game before he did.

 I haven’t met a horse yet that couldn’t be taught tricks.
 Some horses depending on their age, experience or temperament can take a bit longer than others.
-However if you take your time teaching your horse the basics and make it have fun you will find that you will be able to teach your horse just about anything!
+However, if you take your time teaching your horse the basics and make it have fun you will find that you will be able to teach your horse just about anything!